EmilForzberg/AdventOfCode/README.md

 #### Solutions to Adevent of Code problems.
 They are mostly solved in Java (IntelliJ). ☕️
-#### The folder will be structured by year then day - so it is easy to find a solution, if I have made one.
+#### The folder will be structured by year then day - so it is easy to find a solution, that is if I have made one.

 #### Best Regards Emil.